Thursday, August 6, 2015

 Day 3: Tuesday, August 14, 2012

-We checked out at 8:45 A.M.
-Comfort Inns.
+We checked out at 8:45 A.M. from Comfort Inn.

-Comfort Inn serves a continental breakfast so we ate scrambled eggs covered in gravy, round sausage, donuts, orange juice and orange cranberry juice.
+Comfort Inn serves a continental breakfast, so we ate scrambled eggs covered in gravy, round sausage, donuts, orange juice, and orange cranberry juice.

-We stopped to ride the Ducks but the first load had already left.
+We stopped to ride the Ducks, but the first load had already left.

-We rode downtown to the train depot to ride the train but it did not leave until 11:30 A.M.
+We rode downtown to the train depot to ride the train, but it did not leave until 11:30 A.M.

-Bas Pro Shop in Branson Mo
+Bas Pro Shop in Branson, MO

-There we bought a block of chocolate fudge $3.00, bag cashews covered in cinnamon $3.99 and diet drinks $1.59 for a total of $9.34.
+There, we bought a block of chocolate fudge for $3.00, a bag of cashews covered in cinnamon for $3.99, and diet drinks for $1.59, for a total of $9.34.

 We sat down in front of the fish tank to eat our snack.